 After a while, Hawkeye and Black Widow manage to bring the chase to an end with well-aimed tire shots as the car ends up landing on its side.
 Afterwards, they order Tony and Frank to surrender.

 However, Frank manages to toss a flash grenade at the agents which blinds them long enough for him to hold them at gunpoint and force them to surrender.
 Unbeknownst to him, Natasha manages to discreetly take out some garrote wire and turn the table on the Punisher.

 Fortunately for Tony, this was the necessary distraction time he needed for his suit to reboot its system as he uses the car to shield himself from Clint’s arrows long enough to reach full-system power and take off for Shanghai.
 As if this wasn’t embarrassing enough for Black Widow and Hawkeye, the scene ends with Frank discreetly escaping their clutches.

 Later, Stark manages to reach Shanghai and proceeds to enter the former weapons research facility.
-Deep within the compound, Ezekiel and Sasha lay down as they hear Tony’s approach presence.
+Deep within the compound, Ezekiel and Sasha lay down as they hear Tony’s approaching presence.

 After Iron Man reaches the central hub, Stane emerges as Tony tells the young lad to surrender.
 However, Ezekiel transforms into his civilian clothes and manages to create a massive replica of his father Obadiah.
 Stark thinks that the boy wants revenge on him for taking out his dad.
 However, Stane explains that he wasn’t really too close to him and only went after Tony since he stood in the way of his grand plans.

 Iron Man tries to reach over and grab him, but his armor suddenly locks up.
 It turns out that the Technovores have started to compromise his suit.
 From there, Ezekiel proceeds to compare himself with “the wind” as he wishes to blow back the past and make way for the future he wishes to bring upon the planet, especially since it’ll be the Howard satellite that’ll help launch that demented vision.
 From there, Stane continues to send more Technovore’s into Tony’s suit in order to corrupt it.